-If the allegation threshold is NOT met, the LA Designated Officer will agree with you an appropriate response (E.g. for the agency to undertake further enquiries or undertake an internal investigation).
+If the allegation threshold is NOT met, the LA Designated Officer will agree with the DSL an appropriate response (E.g. for the agency to undertake further enquiries or undertake an internal investigation).

 If the allegation threshold is met a strategy meeting will normally be held either by phone or in person.
-Normally a senior manager

-/ safeguarding lead, the LA Designated Officer, HR, Police and social care are invited to attend.
+Normally a senior manager/safeguarding lead, the LA Designated Officer, HR, Police and social care are invited to attend.
 Relevant information is shared, risks to children are considered and appropriate action agreed - e.g. child protection and other enquiries, disciplinary measures or criminal proceedings.
 A record of the meeting will be made, and regular reviews will take place until a conclusion is reached.
+After gaining consent from the child/family to share information gathered Old Vicarage School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all children fulfil their potential.

-After gaining consent from the child/family to share information gathered from discussions, relevant professionals will be invited to come together to assess the child's needs and decided with the child/family a course of action to provide the services needed.
+from discussions, relevant professionals will be invited to come together to assess the child's needs and decided with the child/family a course of action to provide the services needed.
 This is a multi-disciplinary team of practitioners established on a case-by-case basis to support a child and their family.